What We Treat

 At Riverstone, we use Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) to help youth learn healthy ways to cope with the effects of trauma, gradually work through difficult memories, and feel more in control of their emotions and behaviors.
 Through supportive therapy, they begin to make sense of what happened and build confidence to move forward in a safe, positive direction.
 Parents are actively involved throughout treatment to help strengthen family support and healing.

-Behavior Problems
+Behavior Challenges

 Some children have personality traits or mental health challenges that make them more difficult to parent leading to cycles of parent-child conflict and low child self-esteem.
-For children with behavior problems—including defiance, tantrums, negative attention-seeking behaviors, and ADHD—the most effective treatment involves working with caregivers instead of working directly with the child.
+For children with behavior challenges—including defiance, tantrums, negative attention-seeking behaviors, aggression, and ADHD—the most effective treatment involves working with caregivers instead of working directly with the child.